Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Related work

 \section{Related work}

-\subsection{Encoder-decoder Segmentation Framework}
+\subsection{Encoder-decoder segmentation framework}

-In recent years, deep learning algorithms have a wide applications in computer vision.
-Semantic segmentation is one of fundamental vision task in daily life, which assigns semantic labels to every pixel in an image.
-Deep learning methods \cite{r25,r27} based on the FCN \cite{r20} show striking improvement using encoder-decoder framework for many segmentation tasks.
-In encoder network, image content is encoded by multiple convolutional layers from low-level to high-level.
-And in decoder part, the prediction mask is obtained by multiple deconvolutioanl (upsampling/uppooling) layers.
-In particular, image feature coding and context extraction are very important for segmentation task.
-For example, DeepLab \cite{r25, r28} proposed atrous spatial pyramid pooling module to encode the multi-scale contextual information by parallel dilated convolution.
-PSPNet \cite{r29} adopted pyramid pooling module to capture rich context in encoder part using different pyramid scales.
-Yang et al. \cite{r30} proposed densely connected atrous spatial pyramid pooling by connecting each set of atrous convolutional layers in a dense way.
-PSANet \cite{r31} used the point-wise spatial attention network to learn a pixel-wise global attention map.
+In recent years, deep learning algorithms have wide applications in computer vision.
+Semantic segmentation is one of the fundamental vision tasks in daily life, which assigns semantic labels to every pixel in an image.
+Deep learning methods \citep{chen2017deeplab,lin2018multi} based on the FCN \citep{long2015fully} show striking improvement using encoder-decoder framework for many segmentation tasks.
+In the encoder sub-network, image content is encoded by multiple convolutional layers from low-level to high-level.
+And in the decoder part, the prediction mask is obtained by multiple deconvolutional (upsampling/uppooling) layers.
+In particular, image feature coding and context extraction are the keys for segmentation tasks.
+Some outstanding works have been developed by leveraging multi-scale convolution and attention mechanisms.
+For example, DeepLab \citep{chen2017deeplab,chen2017rethinking} designed an atrous spatial pyramid pooling module to encode the multi-scale contextual information by parallel dilated convolution.
+PSPNet \citep{zhao2017pyramid} adopted a pyramid pooling module to capture the rich context in the encoder part using different pyramid scales. \cite{yang2018denseaspp} proposed densely connected atrous spatial pyramid pooling by connecting each set of atrous convolutional layers in a dense way.
+PSANet \citep{zhao2018psanet} used the point-wise spatial attention network to learn a pixel-wise global attention map.
 Through effective context feature extraction, the segmentation performance of the network can be greatly improved.

-\subsection{Skin Lesion Segmentation}
+\subsection{Skin lesion segmentation}